Godot Development

 xpAwarded | int | Override automatic XP calculation | Based on time and accuracy |

-masteredUnits | int | Number of units mastered | 0 |
+masteredUnits | int | Units mastered (negative to subtract) | 0 |

 When to Report Mastery